 - “The risks and costs of hair transplant procedures.”

 Remember, hairloss is a problem but not the real problem.
 In this scenario, they’ve entered your funnel so they’ve admitted their hairloss bothers them.
 Outdated procedures with less-than-desirable results are the problem.

 The goal is to get them to care about it.
 It’s to take them to the next level where they’re aware your solution, which is more advanced, more natural-looking, less risky, etc than the alternatives.

 Your content introduces the solution, makes them aware of the benefits, and motivates them to consider solving their problem.

 Essentially, they want to do something.
 While they’re considering the solutions, the goal is to get them to think about your solution.
 Therefore, your content needs to point out what makes your solution the ideal solution for them.

 Using the same example above, you can educate them about your procedure, what makes it better than others on the market, and what are the specific results it produces.
 This is your “unique mechanism,” a la Schwartz.

-For example, if you use powerful microscopes to transplant microscopic follicles instead of traditional, unsightly plugs, this is where you can discuss it in detail in order to differentiate yourself.
+For example, if you use powerful microscopes to transplant microscopic follicles instead of traditional, unsightly plugs, this is where you can discuss it and offer more detail in order to differentiate yourself.

-At this point, they're hurting and want to solve their problem.
+They’re hurting and want to solve their problem.
 So your goal is to move them into action.
-You want to provide them with enough information to help them make a decision (e.g., case studies, social proof, ROI, etc).
+You want to provide them with enough information to help them decide (e.g., case studies, social proof, ROI, etc).

 For example, that doctor can explain pricing, share before-and-after photos, answer objections, describe what to expect, offer financing options, and discuss next steps — such as how to book the surgery.